LRGH/plasmasm/README.md

 - `write_asm.py`
   Outputs the internal representation in asm, that can be input to GNU as.
-  Outputs the internal represenattion in an objdump-lile format.
+  Outputs the internal representation in an objdump-lile format.

 - `parse_bin.py`
   Parser for binary files.